 When you’ve found your ideal picture, make sure it has enough pixels.
 Image Jpeg files use the number of pixels to indicate a picture’s resolution.
 Too few pixels and an image can appear blurred, too many and it takes a long time to load.
 For my online articles, I tend to use images sized approximately 800 x 600 pixels.
 This gives a good picture quality on most screens.
 You can use editing software to resize the photo if it’s too large.
 But don’t be tempted to resize a small picture to make it larger than the original.
 This will result in a bad viewing experience for your reader; details will be fuzzy and unclear.
 If you plan on using your own photos, check your camera’s specification for image resolution.
 The denser the number of pixels when you take a shot, the greater your options to crop the image later as needed.

 Pixabay has nearly 2 million royalty-free stock images to choose from.
 Unsplash gives you helpful tips on what topics are trending.
 Pexels has a leaderboard listing their most prolific uploaders.
 Freerangestock has a smaller collection, but sometimes it has just the picture I want, so it’s worth a look.
 It’s tough to find just the right image to use for your blog, story, or article.
 These sites make finding that perfect royalty-free illustration just that little bit easier.

 Free-to-Use, No Payment Picture Websites

-Unsplash and Freerangestock websites invite downloaders to make a contribution to the image-maker; but it’s voluntary.
-Take a look at my article about how you can make money from uploading your photos to these sites.
+Unsplash, and Freerangestock: These websites invite downloaders to make a contribution to the image-maker; but it’s voluntary.
+Take a look at my article about how you can make money from uploading your photos to them.